Alex-Reyne/Highlighter-Black/README.md

 ---

-Highlighter Black uses React-Typescript for the frontend client-side rendering
+Highlighter Black uses React-Typescript for the frontend client-side rendering deployed to Vercel.

 It also uses a Node with Express.js and Typescript for the backend and a PostgreSQL Database all deployed to Heroku.